abylai11/qda-project/README.md

 or

 2. Teams who will not use Phython for the project, will be asked to submit a text report in PDF format (the provided template shall be used).
 Source code or project files + short readme file + Dataframe (only for teams who will not use Phyton).

-### To do
-- It is correct the boostrap approach?

-- Variable form the number of pixel
-- Normality of num voids
-- Boostrap t intervals on the average values of df_voids_new
-- divide in big an small voids